IRT Powerhouse: Later years

 The issue of preservation reemerged in mid-2007 when urban planners Jimmy Finn and Paul Kelterborn founded the Hudson River Powerhouse Group to advocate for landmark status for the IRT Powerhouse.
 This led the LPC to again reconsider the IRT Powerhouse as a city landmark in 2009.
-The LPC received hundreds of comments or written designations in support of the landmark designation, but declined to grant the structure landmark status yet again, because of opposition from Con Edison.
+The LPC received hundreds of comments or written designations in support of the landmark designation, but declined to grant the structure landmark status yet again, because of opposition from Con Ed.
 The powerhouse's last original powerhouse was removed that year, prompting concern from preservationists.
 The issue was revived in late 2015, the LPC prioritized the powerhouse for designation as a city landmark.
 This was part of a review of landmark listings that had been calendared by the LPC for several decades, but never approved as city landmarks.
-During public hearings, Con Edison representatives were again the only opponents to landmark designation.
-Accordingly, the LPC tabled the designation while it worked with Con Edison to determine how the building could be preserved while remaining in operation.
+During public hearings, Con Ed representatives were again the only opponents to landmark designation.
+Accordingly, the LPC tabled the designation while it worked with Con Ed to determine how the building could be preserved while remaining in operation.
 The IRT Powerhouse was designated a city landmark on December 5, 2017.
 The next month, the LPC approved a restoration plan for the old powerhouse.

 Although the IRT Powerhouse no longer produced power, it was part of a network that served 1,500 buildings in Manhattan; the 59th Street steam plant provided about 12 percent of the network's steam capacity as of 2022.
 Oil deliveries to Pier 58 had declined over the years, and the 59th Street steam plant relied increasingly on a natural-gas pipeline.
 By 2022, the steam network received 3 percent of its power from oil and 97 percent from natural gas.